 To the East and many centuries later, the crescent moon appeared in a sculpture called the Stele of Nabonidus.
 In ancient Babylon, King Nabonidus worshiped the moon god, called Sin, represented as the crescent moon.
 The king even gestures upward as a mark of his devotion.
 This piece dates to the sixth century B.C., during the last neo-Babylonian era, when religious worship of the moon was common.

 The Dark.
 “The dark lived in the same house as Laszlo”.
-Normally the opponent has to be another human or monster, but here the dark is anthropomorphised, and might as well be a monster: ‘Sometimes the dark hid in the cupboard’.
+Normally the opponent has to be another human or monster, but here the dark is personified, and might as well be a monster: ‘Sometimes the dark hid in the cupboard’.
 Daniel Handler spends quite a bit of time describing this monster and what it does.

 But when the bulb on the night-light burns out (we assume at this point), the dark does come into his room.
 The dark challenges Laszlo to visit it in the basement, which requires a scary trip down several flights of stairs.
 (Why he doesn’t just turn that torch on and use it as his night-light I’m not sure.
-I don’t think we’re meant to think that’s a possibility, though I have to admit it bothers me some — I think it’s a minor weakness in the plot.)
+I don’t think we’re meant to think that’s a possibility, though I have to admit it bothers me some — I think it’s a minor shortcoming in the plot.)

-Laszlo’s self-revelation comes in the form of a lecture, delivered by the author, meant for the young reader.
+Laszlo’s anagnorisis comes in the form of a lecture, delivered by the author, meant for the young reader.
 There’s a very Roald Dahl feel to it, because Dahl used to do the same thing (for example in The Twits, when the reader gets a — rather hypocritical — lecture about not judging people based on what they look like):

 In The Dark we have:

 You might be afraid of the dark, but the dark is not afraid of you.
 That’s why the dark is always close by.